-In keeping with our TSRC policy of at least mentioning all storms that are named by the National Hurricane Center, Named Storm Oscar formed in the central Atlantic from a low pressure area.
+In keeping with our TSRC policy of at least mentioning all storms that are named by the National Hurricane Center, check this Named Storm Oscar formed in the central Atlantic from a low pressure area.
 This storm may make hurricane status but will be moving generally north and northeast away from US Coastal areas and will not be a threat to the US east coast.
 This will be our only mention of Named Storm Oscar.

 For official information on all named storms, please visit the National Hurricane Center site located here:

 “These are not official advisories.
 These updates and advisories are based upon information from our own computer models, NOAA, Local Weather Data Centers, deep water Buoy Data, and other publicly available sources.
 FOR THE SAFETY OF YOUR PROPERTY AND PERSON, please refer to your Local, State, and Federal Authority updates for Official Advisories and Orders.
 For up to the minute advisories and official updates, it is essential that you monitor your local Emergency Government, NOAA and Local Media Broadcasts.
 Please do not make personal safety decisions based upon information presented here.”